unprovable/PastyPass/README.md

 ## How does it work?

-When you click the extension button, it essentially goes through your webpage, finds all the `<input` fields with `type="password"` (by just parsing the `document.getElementsByType` list) and then assigns them a new onpaste handler as follows:
+When you click the extension button, it essentially goes through your webpage, finds all the `<input` fields with `type="password"` (by just parsing the `document.getElementsByTagName` list) and then assigns them a new onpaste handler as follows:
 ```
       var inputFields = document.getElementsByTagName('input');
       for (var i = 0; i < inputFields.length; i++) {